-Here’s my advice for beginners!
+Here’s my boating vacation advice for beginners!

-Before embarking on our first canal cruise in Alsace, Tom and I had never been the captains of our own boat.
+Before embarking on our first canal cruise in Alsace, Tom and I had never been the captains of our own self-drive boat.
 My father-in-law had a boating license years ago, but soon learned that he had forgotten pretty much everything in the 35 years since.
 So for all intents and purposes, we were total newbies.

 When you arrive at their base, an employee will show you the ropes, literally.
 You’ll go over the boat, safety procedures, and then learn basic maneuvers.